I very rarely take the time to review a product, but today, I’m making an exception to review Sam Ovens’ Consulting

 So… if I was this happy with it, why’d I give this section a B rating?

 The training teaches you absolutely nothing about copywriting, which I feel is something of an oversight.
 On the one hand, Sam gives you his entire script to customize for your own use, but he always encourages students to make their scripts unique without providing any of the copywriting tools for making that happen.
-In my admittedly biased opinion, you will need to either employ professional copywriting services or develop at least some intermediate level copywriting skills in order to customize the script and create your own successful landing pages, and given how thorough the rest of the course is, I was very surprised to see a complete lack of training on writing the copy itself.
+In my admittedly biased opinion, you will need to either employ professional copywriting services or spend some time learning how to become a copywriter in order to customize the script and create your own successful landing pages, and given how thorough the rest of the course is, I was very surprised to see a complete lack of training on writing the copy itself.

 On the plus side, there are a lot of free resources available on copywriting, so you won’t be at a loss.
 In fact, here are the main resources I refer to as a full-time freelance copywriter:

 Similar to the sales training, this section could legitimately be it’s own separate training, and in hindsight, I would strongly consider paying the full $2,000 course cost solely for this module.